Seichō Matsumoto: Writing career

 Matsumoto wrote short fiction while simultaneously producing multiple novels, at one point as many as five concurrently, in the form of magazine serials.
 Many of his crime stories debuted in periodicals, among them "Harikomi" (The Chase), in which a woman reunites with her fugitive lover while police close in on them.

 For his literary accomplishments, Matsumoto received the Mystery Writers of Japan Prize, Kikuchi Kan Prize, and the Yoshikawa Eiji Prize for Literature.
 In 1952 he was awarded the Akutagawa Prize for "Aru 'Kokura-nikki' den" (The Legend of the Kokura-Diary).

 As a lifelong activist, Matsumoto voiced both anti-American and anti-Japanese sentiments in some of his writings.
 For example at the height of the 1960 Anpo protests, Matsumoto tapped into the anti-American mood with his notorious work of "non-fiction" Black Fog over Japan (日本の黒い霧, Nihon no kuroi kiri), in which an enterprising detective uncovers a vast conspiracy by American secret agents that ties together many famous incidents and unsolved crimes of the postwar period.
 Likewise, many of Matsumoto's works of fiction and nonfiction revealed various aspects of home-grown corruption in the Japanese system.
 In 1968 he traveled to communist Cuba as a delegate of the World Cultural Congress and ventured to North Vietnam to meet with its president later that same year.

 Matsumoto was also interested in archeology and ancient history.
 He made his ideas public in his fiction and in many essays.
 His interest extended to Northeast Asia, the Western Regions, and the Celts.

+A novel was written by Seichō Matsumoto based on the true events in the Kokura incident where US troops raped Japanese women on 11 July 1950.
+Duchess Harris wrote an essay “How negative stereotypes in material culture impact global politics”, criticising Matsumoto's novelisation for focusing on race in the incident, saying “The image of the Black GI as rapist has become something of a staple in Japanese pornography and films about the Occupation.
+The Black rapist trope also appears in Matsumoto Seicho’s short story, Kuroji no e.”
+Others also criticised his racial focus.